fpereiro/gotoB/readme.md

    - if literal, just for nbsp, not for inserting tags. otherwise, you need opaque.
    - if opaque within reactive view, redrawn every time.
 - negative priorities & nestedness
 - nested views cannot reference the same DOM element!
 One view cannot just return another.
 Use a view with multiple paths instead.
+Or wrap in another lith, `['div', B.view]`
 - trample & perflogs
 - FF 3: autocomplete=off on selects.

+Within a single thread, everything happens sync (if you have an async, then you break the sync).
+But if you have two handlers, for example, you already have multiple chains running simultaneously!
+Redraws are first come first serve.

+Can use async as sync chain, but if there are other chains happening, those won't wait.

 ## Internals